whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Systems.md

 ---

-### Systems
+#### Systems

 ![](https://ushur.com/wp-content/uploads/2023/04/ushur-cover-image.jpg)

-[Coachvox AI](https://ushur.com) - In order to construct an artificially intelligent version of you that can coach or mentor in your manner, Coac...
+[Coachvox AI](https://ushur.com) - In order to construct an artificially intelligent version of you that can coach or mentor in your manner, Coac…

 2023-05-05T23:52:07.257Z